tortus/docker-rails-1.2-passenger-3/README.md

 **NOT FOR USE IN PRODUCTION**

 Base image for running Rails 1.2 applications in their original production mode under Apache 2 / Passenger 3.0.21.
-Your app will run under the "rails" user, in the www-data group.
+The app will run under the "app" user, in the www-data group.

-**RailsEnv** Is set to "development" by default, to make debugging far easier.
-This must be changed via apache config.
+**RailsEnv** Is set to "development" by default, to make debugging easier.

+Includes:

+* Ruby 1.8.7
+* Rails 1.2
+* Apache 2
+* Passenger 3

+Does _NOT_ include:

+* PHP

 ## Running an App

 1. Put the source under /app.
-2. Change the ownership to rails:www-data.
+2. Change the ownership to app:www-data.
-3. Copy your vhost .conf file to /etc/apache2/sites-enabled/mysite.conf
+3. Copy your Apache vhost .conf file to /etc/apache2/sites-enabled/mysite.conf

 Basic vhost template: